adriaanbd/magicbooks/README.md

 A content management system for a magical books bookstore created with JS React & Redux.

 ## Getting started
-- `npm start` — This will spawn a development server with a default port of `1234`.
+- `npm run start` — This will spawn a development server with a default port of `3000`.
-- `npm run build` — This will output a production build in the `dist` directory.
+- `npm run build` — This will output a production build in the `build` directory.